21 Amazing Health Benefits of Grapefruit (Number 15 is Awesome!)

 In a study done on animals that were fed a high-calorie diet, those ate grapefruit had 24% narrowing of their arteries while the animals that did not take grapefruit had a whopping 45% narrowing .

-Triglyceride levels were also lowered by 17.2% and 5.6% respectively.
+Triglyceride levels went down by 17.2% and 5.6% respectively.
 This proves that adding grapefruit to your diet will help lower bad cholesterol .

-A warning though, grapefruit is known to increase the circulating levels of prescription drugs like statins.
+A warning though, grapefruit can increase the circulating levels of prescription drugs like statins.
 If you’re taking any prescription drugs it is better to consult with your doctor before adding grapefruit to your diet.

 16. Reduces the Risk of Heart Disease